borzunov/remoteink/README.md

 ### Compatibility

-Client application is compatible with readers from *Pocketbook Pro/Touch* series (most of modern *Pocketbook* models with E-Ink screen).
+A client application is compatible with readers from *Pocketbook Pro/Touch* series (most of modern *Pocketbook* models with E-Ink screen).
 Testing was performed on *Pocketbook Touch* and *Touch 2*.

-Server is compatible with computers with *Linux* and *X11* window system.
+A server is compatible only with computers with *Linux* and *X11* window system.

-Of course, list of supported devices and OS may be extended in the future.

 ### Warning about possible damage

 Note that this program is experimental.
 Readers' screens are not intended to update so frequently, so using the program can lead to malfunction of the screen or reduce its lifetime.
-Developer of the program is not responsible for possible damage to your device.
+The developer of the program is not responsible for possible damage to your device.

 Installation
 ------------